 Baud-Rate 9.6K, 19.2K, 38.4K , 57.6K and 115.2K

 Data-Bits 8

 Parity None

 Stop Bits 1

-Hand-Shaking None (can be configured to hardware handshaking)
+Hand-Shaking hardware

 The hybrid reader will set itself to operate at the last configured BAUD rate; the default is 38.4K bits/sec after power up.
 After connecting the application can choose from 9.6K, 19.2K, 38.4K, 57.6K and 115.2K bits/sec.
 Reader will turn to the set BAUD rate after sending the response to this set command.
 Application should turn to the new BAUD rate after receiving the response to ensure the communication between application and hybrid reader.